anniedenton/599D-exercise1/README.md

 > [gay neighborhood], that’s supposed to be my
 > community.”

-P5 (non-binary, autistic) also did not like the advice, citing previous incidents of police acting violently towards queer and/or autistic individuals.
-P11 stated it could be useful to someone to give them a sense of security, but he would never call the police on a date.
-P4 (gay, cis man) didn’t trust the police to show up and doing anything, because they ignored his friend getting beat up by a hook-up since the friend and hook-up were both men.
+<div class="tooltip">P5<span class="tooltiptext">non-binary, demisexual</span></div> (who is autistic) also did not like the advice,
+citing previous incidents of police acting violently towards queer and/or autistic individuals. <div class="tooltip">P11<span class="tooltiptext">male, homosexual/queer</span></div> stated it could be useful to someone to give them a sense of security, but he would never call the police on a date. <div class="tooltip">P4<span class="tooltiptext">transgender man, gay</span></div> didn’t trust the police to show up and doing anything, because they ignored his friend getting beat up by a hook-up since the friend and hook-up were both men.
-He said he trusts friends more, similar to P2.
+He said he trusts friends more, similar to <div class="tooltip">P2<span class="tooltiptext">woman of trans expierence, bi</span></div.
 Different aspects of their identities affected participant’s relationship with the state and with the utility of the police app advice.
 ### Harms within queer communities.